-8 Sad Depressed Anime on Netflix (2021) - Cinemaholic
+16 Best Emotional Anime on Netflix Right Now

 ‘A.I.C.O Incarnation‘ is quite different from all the anime on this list.
 It’s a thrilling sci-fi romp that is one of the newest additions to Netflix’s growing list of anime originals.
 Set in the year 2035, it revolves around an incident known as the “Burst” that deeply affects the lives of several people.
 Two years after this, Aiko Tachibana still grieves the death of her family from the incident and is now wheelchair-bound.
 But everything she knew about herself and the incident starts to change when a transfer named Yuuya tells her the truth about what actually happened.
 What follows is a thrilling adventurous quest of the two “teens” who might now even bear the future of humanity in their hands.

 The prime focus of ‘A.I.C.O Incarnation‘ goes on its action scenes and exhilarating sci-fi mysteries.
 But it’s the backstories of the characters that create a sad and depressing tone to the anime.
 Even the whole dark color palette that represents the semi-utopian appearance of the affected city adds a very somber vibe to the anime.
-If you’ve been thinking about watching this show, just ignore all of its negative reviews and give it shot.
+If you’ve been thinking about watching this show, just ignore all of its negative reviews and give it a shot.
 You’ll most likely have a good time watching it.
+The anime is accessible here.

 Read More: Best Adult Anime on Hulu